hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_rule_association.html.markdown

 * `data_collection_rule_id` - (Optional) The ID of the Data Collection Rule which will be associated to the target resource.

 -> **NOTE** Exactly one of `data_collection_endpoint_id` and `data_collection_rule_id` blocks must be specified.

+-> **NOTE** An association of Data Collection Endpoint must be named 'configurationAccessEndpoint'.

 * `description` - (Optional) The description of the Data Collection Rule Association.